 Before you know it, the next payment for your child’s higher education will be here.
-So in the midst of all your holiday planning for 2020, take some time to prepare your college savings in your CollegeAdvantage Guaranteed 529 Plan to simplify the withdrawal process when the bills for their qualified higher education expenses come in 2021.
+So in the midst of your 2022 holiday planning, take some time to prepare your college savings in your CollegeAdvantage Guaranteed 529 Plan* to simplify the withdrawal process when the bills for their qualified higher education expenses come in 2022 and 2023.

 When will you pay the college costs?

 First, decide when you will pay the upcoming college bills.
-If you are planning on paying these qualified higher education expenses in 2021, make the withdrawal request in 2021.
-In order keep with industry best practices and IRS guidelines, you should make a withdrawal from your 529 plan the same year that you will pay for the college costs.
+If you plan on paying these qualified higher education expenses in 2022, make the withdrawal request in 2022.
+If you would rather pay in 2023, then please make the withdrawal in 2023.
+In accordance with IRS guidelines, you should make a withdrawal from your Ohio Guaranteed 529 plan the same calendar year that you will pay for the higher education costs.

 Update account and banking information

-The next step you will want to take is to verify that your home address and bank account information are correct on your account.
+The next step to take is to verify that your home address and bank account information are correct on your account.
 If it’s not, update that information now.
-For security reasons, this information must be on file at Ohio’s 529 Plan, CollegeAdvantage, for 15 calendar days before a withdrawal can be processed.
-To update your account online, log in and revise the information in it to match your current records.
+For security reasons, this information must be on file with CollegeAdvantage for 15 calendar days before a withdrawal can be processed.
+To update your account, log in and revise the information to match your current records.

 Please use these numbers to figure out the withdrawal amount to pay for your child’s higher education.
 You will also want to verify your account balance before requesting a withdrawal.